 Chanel (France)

 Among the iconic names in French fashion, Chanel is a beacon of timeless style and elegance.
 Founded by the pioneering Coco Chanel, the brand changed the fashion world’s perception of luxury bags and accessories in the 20th century.
-The emergence of Chanel sparked a wave of innovation that changed the norms of fashion.
+The emergence of Chanel sparked a wave of innovation that changed fashion norms.

-At the core of Chanel’s visual identity is its emblem – two intertwined “C” letters.
+Chanel’s visual identity is at the core of its emblem – two intertwined “C” letters.
 This monogram representing the initials of the brand’s founder is what Chanel is known for.
-This symbol has become synonymous with luxury, and when people see it, they immediately associate it with the high-quality craftsmanship and design that the brand is known for.
+This symbol has become synonymous with luxury, and when people see it, they immediately associate it with the high-quality craftsmanship and design the brand is known for.

 Although the monogram is present on most Chanel bags and emphasizes its individuality, there are cases when the brand chooses a more discreet approach to branding.
-In such cases, a simple, sophisticated wordmark appears on the products, alternatively reflecting the essence of the brand.
+In such cases, a simple, sophisticated wordmark appears on the products, alternatively reflecting the brand’s essence.
 The balance between the symbolic monogram and the minimalist word mark reflects Chanel’s mastery of combining traditional values with modern appeal.

 Gucci (Italy)